-E. BUS BEHAVIORS:
+E. Bus Behaviors:

 Students shall follow all student behavior policies and regulations while at the bus stop and on school-provided transportation including, but not limited to, the prohibitions on physical violence, bullying, assault, battery, disrespectful conduct, or other unruly behavior.
-In addition:
+In addition to other portions of the code of conduct, the following apply to bus transportation:

 - 1. Students must keep all body parts inside the bus at all times.
-(Level 1-3 and/or suspension from the bus for a specified time) - 2.
+(Level 1-2 and/or suspension from the bus for a specified time) - 2.
 Nothing may be thrown into, within, out of, or at the bus.
-(Level 1-3 and/or suspension from the bus for a specified time)

-3. Bus Disruptions:
+(Level 1-2 and/or suspension from the bus for a specified time) - 3.
+Bus Disruptions:

 No student shall act in any manner so as to interfere with a driver's ability to safely drive the bus or another student's ability to ride the bus without harassing or loud distractions.
 Students must remain seated at all times unless directed by the driver.
 Students must remain quiet at all railroad crossings.
-(Level 1-3 and/or suspension from the bus for a specified time)
+(Level 1-2 and/or suspension from the bus for a specified time)

 - 4. Emergency doors and windows are to be used only at the direction of the driver.
-(Level 1-3 and/or suspension from the bus for a specified time) - 5.
+(Level 1-2 and/or suspension from the bus for a specified time) - 5.
 Students may not ride a bus or disembark a bus at a bus stop other than that assigned for their residence without submitting a written request from their parent/guardian to the Principal or designee for approval.
-(Level 1-3 and/or suspension from the bus for a specified time) - 6.
-Students shall not use any electronic devices during the operation of a school bus, including but not limited to: cell phones; pagers; audible radios, tape players, and compact disc players without headphones; or any other electronic device, that may interfere with the bus' communication equipment or the driver's operation of the school bus.
+(Level 1-2 and/or suspension from the bus for a specified time) - 6.
+Students shall not use any electronic devices during the operation of a school bus that may interfere with bus communication equipment or the driver's operation of the school bus, including but not limited to: cell phones; pagers; audible radios, tape players, and compact disc players without headphones; or any other electronic device.
 Students may not use any electronic device to video or audio record while on school provided transportation vehicles.
-(Level 1-3 and/or suspension from the bus for a specified time) - 7.
+(Level 1-2 and/ or suspension from the bus for a specified time) - 7.
 Students shall not use mirrors, lasers, flashing lights, flash cameras, or any other lights or reflective surfaces in a manner, which might interfere with the operation of the school bus.
-(Level 1-3 and/or suspension from the bus for a specified time) - 8.
-Students who commit sexual offenses, physical offenses against students, or physical offenses against District employees (as defined elsewhere in this Code of Conduct) on the school bus will receive penalties for the offense(s) as specified in this Code of Conduct for these offenses and may also be suspended from the bus for a specified time.
+(Level 1-2 and/or suspension from the bus for a specified time)

+NOTE: Students who commit sexual offenses, physical offenses against students, or physical offenses against District employees (as defined elsewhere in this Code of Conduct) on the school bus will receive penalties for the offense(s) as specified in this Code of Conduct for these offenses and may also be suspended from the bus for a specified time.